terryshek/m800_ToDoList/README.md

 "npm install"
 "cd public && bower insall "
-then finish  and lastly start the server, if you have grunt in you cpjust type "grunt" if no , install it first:
+then finish  and lastly start the server, if you have grunt in you cp just type "grunt" if no , install it first:
 "npm install -g grunt-cli"
 if you don't want to install grunt cli , you can just type